 While you’ve been living and breathing the new site, others in your organization may not have been following along quite as closely.
 Be prepared to answer a wide range of questions about the new site, from design choices to functionality, as you get closer to launch.
-Even if you feel like you’ve been over-communicating the process over the past few weeks and months, the busy nature of nonprofit work means that not everyone has been absorbing the details.
+Even if you feel like you’ve been over-communicating the web design process over the past few weeks and months, the busy nature of nonprofit work means that not everyone has been absorbing the details.

 When your launch date is about two weeks out, start preparing talking points about your goals for the new site, design changes (if you’ve updated your style or color palette), new features, the project budget and the web design firm/contractor (if you’re using one).
 It may also be helpful to gather screenshots of the old and new sites so that you can offer some visual examples.

 To get ahead of the inevitable pre-launch panic, we’ve found it helpful to proactively prepare notes on the following topics so that you’re ready to quickly address concerns: